 A word about that beef

-Strips of skirt or flank steak would be super traditional for a south American beef churrasco.
+Strips of skirt steak (or flank steak) would be super traditional for a south American beef churrasco.
 However, I wanted my skewered beef to keep as much of its marinade’s character as possible, and not evaporate too much over a high heat.

 Also, I was looking for a very distinct contrast between the flavors of an outer char on the steak, and it still being rare on the inside.
 And that heavenly combo is achieved by loading the strips of beef onto the skewers in a sort of concertina fashion.

-Now, skirt and flank are both fine cuts of beef, but they just don’t do ‘rare’ as well as rump does — so that’s what we’re using here.
+Now, skirt and flank are both fine cuts of beef, but they just don’t do ‘rare’ as well as rump does — so that’s what we’re using here for the tenderness.

 Beef Churrasco with Argentine Flatbreads and Chimichurri